ines-tools/ines-backbone/README.md

 ## On timeseries

 All parameter data needs to be in the gdx file.
 If timeseries are not, as with northern european model, they can be added to it by running backbone with --debug.
-Timeseries directly from csv files should be added to the ines transformation.
+Adding timeseries directly to the ines transformation is in the future development plan.

+## Notes about the transformation

+- The timesteps are in timestamp form in INES.
+Backbone timesteps are transformed by setting the timestamp of the first timestep in backbone_to_ines_settings.yaml.

+- If timeseries only has one forecast f00, the forecast dimension is removed.

+- Nodes have capacities in INES.
+The backbone format is changed to this using the maximum of UpwardLimit If investments are allowed with upperLimitCapacityRatio, the node investments are still bound to the unit in INES.

-## Information lost in the transfromation
+## Information lost in the transformation

 ### General model parameters